patmeye/test_info1/exit-exam-en.md

 ## Finish an exam
 {: .no_toc }
-The procedure for stopping and pausing the test is described below.
+The procedure for submitting the exam is described below.

 1. Inhaltsübersicht
 {:toc}